Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Introduction

 Let us introduce the Laplace transform of $\V$, defined for all $t≥0$ by:

-Notice that $\psi(0)$ is the mean of the offspring distribution of $\T$; in order the tree $\T$ to have a positive probability to be infinite, we will suppose from now on that $m:=\psi(0)>1$ (allowing $m=\infty$, as we allowed $\Pb(\sum_{|u|=1}1=\infty)>0$).
+Notice that $\psi(0)$ is the mean of the offspring distribution of $\T$; in order the tree $\T$ to have a positive probability to be infinite, we will suppose from now on that $m:=\psi(0)>1$ (allowing~$m=\infty$, as we allowed $\Pb(\sum_{|u|=1}1=\infty)>0$).
 It was shown in this case by R.~Lyons and R.~Pemantle~\cite{lyons-pemantle} that on the event of non-extinction, the walk is transient or positive recurrent, depending on whether $\min_{t\in[0;1]}\psi(t)$ is respectively $>1$ or $<1$.
 When $\min_{t\in[0;1]}\psi(t)=1$, the random walk is recurrent.
-If $\psi$ is well-defined in a small neighbourhhod of $1$ and is differentiable in $1$, then it was shown by G.~Faraud~\cite{faraud} that the walk is null recurrent when $\psi'(1)<1$.
+If $\psi$ is well-defined in a small neighbourhood of $1$ and is differentiable in $1$, then it was shown by G.~Faraud~\cite{faraud} that the walk is null recurrent when $\psi'(1)<0$.
 We will consider this case in this article; to sum up, we make the following hypotheses:

-When the marks $V$ (also called {\it environment}) of the point process $N$ are equal to a constant $\ln(\lambda)$, then the walk is a {\it $\lambda$-biased random walk}.
-The second condition, which reads $\lambda=m$, implies the third.
-In a seminal work, Y.~Peres and O.~Zeitouni~\cite{peres-zeitouni} proved in this case a central limit theorem on the height function of the walk, $(|X_n|)_{n≥0}$.
+When the marks $V$ (also called {\it environment}) of the point process $N$ are all equal to a constant~$\ln(\lambda)$, then the walk is a {\it $\lambda$-biased random walk}.
+The second condition, which actually reads~$\lambda=m$, implies the third.
+In a seminal work, Y.~Peres and O.~Zeitouni~\cite{peres-zeitouni} proved for the $\lambda$-biased random walk a central limit theorem on the height function of the walk, $(|X_n|)_{n≥0}$, under some conditions on the moments of the offspring distribution of $\T$.
 Namely, they showed that when renormalised by a factor $n^{1/2}$, the height function converges towards a reflected Brownian motion.
 This theorem has been extended later by A.~Dembo and N.~Sun in~\cite{dembo-sun} to the case where the underlying tree is a multitype Galton--Watson tree, and under weaker hypotheses. \\

-In the case where the environment is random, in order to further understand the behaviour of the random walk we need to introduce the following quantity:
+When the environment is random, in order to further understand the behaviour of the random walk we need to introduce the following quantity:

-(with the convention $\inf \varnothing:=\infty$).
+(with the convention $\inf \emptyset:=\infty$).
 Indeed, in~\cite{hu-shi}, Y.~Hu and Z.~Shi showed that the height of the maximum of the random walk at time $n$ is of order $n^{\gamma}$, where $\gamma:=\min(\frac{1}{2},1-\frac{1}{\kappa})$.
 This indicates a phase transition at $\kappa=2$. \\

+When $\kappa>2$, the walk is therefore of order $n^{1/2}$.
+In~\cite{faraud}, G.~Faraud generalised Y.~Peres and O.~Zeitouni's result~\cite{peres-zeitouni} to the random-environment case, at least for $\kappa>5$ (resp.\ $\kappa>8$) in the annealed case (resp.\ in the quenched case).
+Then, in~\cite{aidekon-raphelis}, we considered with E.~Aïdékon the trace of the walk at time $n$, that is the sub-tree of $\T$ made up of the vertices visited by the walk: